 Rantan had a significant role in the Queensland tourist boom of the ’80s and ’90s and continues to make regular appearances at some of the state’s most prestigious resorts like the Gold Coast Mirage, Park Royal, Royal Pines, Hyatt Coolum, Dreamworld, Movie World and Twin Waters to name but a few.

-Alan and Robyn founded the music publishing company Bluegum Music as a subsidiary of the band in the early ’80s, and this company now distributes throughout Australasia, South East Asia and the United Kingdom.
-Alan’s work with Bluegum Music includes managing a recording studio, professional music copy-setting and writing and arranging music for numerous projects.
+Alan and Robyn founded the music publishing company Bluegum Music as a subsidiary of the band in the early ’80s, and this company now distributes throughout the country.
+Alan’s work with Bluegum Music includes managing an in-house recording studio, professional music copy-setting, and writing and arranging music for numerous projects.